BubTec/HomeAssistant/MotionActivatedLightOff/README.md

 - **Motion Sensor**: Binary sensor that detects movement
 - **Light Entity**: Light or light group to control
 - **Turn Off Delay**: Time in minutes to wait before turning off the light (default: 5 minutes)
-- **Enable Logging**: Optional debug logging for troubleshooting

 ## How It Works

 1. **Motion Stops**: When motion stops and the light is on:
    - Starts the turn-off timer
-   - Logs the timer start (if logging enabled)

 2. **Timer Expires**: After the specified delay:
    - Checks if motion is still not detected
    - Checks if the light is still on
    - Turns off the light
-   - Logs the action (if logging enabled)

 **Note**: Each time motion stops, a new timer starts.
 If motion is detected again, the automation will trigger again when motion stops.